Rollaway Bed Cost at US Hotels (2026) | Average Fees

 Regional Variations in Rollaway Bed Costs

-Regional variations in rollaway bed costs reflect the diverse pricing strategies hotels adopt based on location and demand.
-In major cities and tourist hotspots, fees can soar, while smaller markets exhibit more flexibility.
+Regional variations in rollaway bed costs reflect how hotels price extra services based on local demand, labor costs, room size, and guest expectations.
+In major cities and tourist hotspots, fees can rise quickly.
+In smaller markets, roadside hotels, suburban properties, and some family-focused brands, policies are often more flexible.

 Midwest $0 – $20 Lenient policies, often free